 Energy and Environment Plan

-This is exactly what has happened in New York.
+While President Trump and Congressional Republicans have sought to advance commonsense, sustainable energy policies that save dollars for families and workers, Democrats in Albany have long pursued the opposite.
 As New Yorkers know all too well, a 2014 decision by then-Governor Andrew Cuomo, codified by the state Legislature in 2021, banned safe and clean hydraulic fracturing in New York, which has been proven to lower emissions compared with other forms of oil and gas extraction.
 Governor Cuomo also halted the construction of numerous interstate gas pipelines and tragically closed the Indian Point nuclear plant, increasing New York City’s reliance on natural gas by 25%.
 Every one of these decisions, both by this administration and our state government officials, has been made while failing to provide any realistic energy alternatives.
-The result of these backwards, disastrous policies has been a consistent increase in energy prices across the state compared to the rest of the country.
+The result of these backward, disastrous policies has been a consistent increase in energy prices across the state compared to the rest of the country.
 Worse, New York continues to consume vast amounts of natural gas, but now we must import it, often at higher cost.

 The fact is, we do not have to choose between clean, affordable energy and protecting our environment.
 We can and must do both.
 In Congress, I have supported a robust package of legislative initiatives to do just that – expand safe, clean, reliable American energy while continuing to be a good steward of our environment.
 Over the past decade, our nation’s embrace of natural gas has allowed us to reduce carbon dioxide emissions at a greater margin than any other country.
 Additionally, nuclear energy continues to be the most efficient, carbon-free form of energy in existence, and I am fighting to ensure it remains viable now and into the future.
 Technological innovations share the potential to build on this environmental success while making our energy more dependable and affordable.